Preparing for Your First Karting Championship: A Complete Checklist

 - Paperwork: License, entry docs, and medical form.

-✅ Tip: Pack the night before.
+Pack your bag properly the night before.
 A missing glove can ruin your day.

 You don’t need to overthink it.
 Just keep it simple.